Estimated Reading Time: 4 Minutes

 With consumers embracing modern conveniences to conduct business and manage personal responsibilities via email, online, and mobile transactions, scammers’ tactics continue to grow in sophistication, making it easier for people to fall victim to those crimes.
 In fact, imposter scams remained one of the top fraud reports submitted to the FTC in 2021, with nearly a million reports (984,756, to be exact) from consumers.

-But when consumers fall victim to scams disguised as a trusted brand's communications, it’s not surprising that they’ll grow wary of engaging with that once-trusted brand.
+But when consumers fall victim to scams disguised as a trusted brand, it’s not surprising that they’ll grow wary of engaging with that once-trusted brand.
 Mimecast’s Brand Trust survey found that most consumers (61%) would lose trust in their favorite brand if they disclosed personal information to a spoofed version of the website or if their money was stolen due to a phishing email impersonating that brand.

 The study also found that “refusing to compensate customers who were victims of cyberattacks (35%) and not taking responsibility for cyberattacks leveraging their brand (33%) are the two biggest factors when it comes to loss of reputation.”
 Well, depending on your business, you could be required to refund customers for their losses.
 For instance, the Federal Trade Commission (FTC) recently announced that refund checks worth over $115 million would be distributed to nearly 39,000 people who used MoneyGram to send money to scammers via wire transfer.

 Help Avoid Damage to Your Brand’s Reputation and Provide Your Customers Peace of Mind